 Use Google Analytics referral section to find out your page views, session durations and conversions from different channels.

-You’ll begin to figure out the distribution platforms and strategies that are working for you.
+You’ll begin to figure out the distribution platforms and strategies that are working for you and your editorial calendar.
 Then, invest more time on those channels and start creating the kind of content that gives you a great ROI.

 What are your favourite content distribution platforms?
 Do you use free, paid or an integrated strategy for increasing the reach of your post and boosting lead generation success?